 4. Ensure your essay has a logical flow

-Once your ideas and points have been added, think about the order of your essay, and how you would want to present it.
+Once your ideas and points have been added, think about the order of your essay and how you would want to present it.

 To write a quality essay, you need to ensure to have an interesting introduction paragraph with a catchy thesis statement, thorough, free-flowing body paragraphs with examples, statistics, and facts to support your argument for the paper, and a clear conclusion paragraph that summarizes the entire purpose of the essay.

-Check for the addition of transition words for smoother and a more logical flow of concepts and ideas.
+Check for the addition of transition words for a smoother and more logical flow of concepts and ideas.
 The length of the assignment should be concise and clear, as well as make sure to not use slang or overly complicated words.
 Instead, use simple terms for easy understanding.